hmcezar/clusttraj/docs/source/examples.rst

 - ``distmat.npy`` file has the condensed distance matrix in the ``numpy`` file format.

-- ``clusters.dat`` file has the labels of each configuration in the trajectory file.
+- ``clusters.dat`` file has the labels of each configuration in the configurations file.

 .. code-block:: console